 PostgreSQL is a powerful, reliable, robust and open source object-relational database system.

-This tutorial describe you to how to install the newest PostgreSQL on Ubuntu 20.04 LTS Linux system.
+This tutorial describes how to install the latest PostgreSQL on Ubuntu 20.04 LTS Linux system.
+Also include the steps to install pgAdmin4.

 A running Ubuntu 20.04 LTS system with shell access.